Jen Cloher: Career

 an EP which featured an individual track from each musician.
 They then took on the road, playing over 40 shows around the country.

 In January 2014, Cloher won a Victorian Music Management Award.

 In June 2014, Cloher released "Stone Age Brain" featuring Tim Rogers.
 The B-side of the CD single was a cover of The Loved Ones' "Sad Dark Eyes".

 In September 2015, Cloher contributed two tracks for the Milk!
 Records compilation titled Good for You, released in February 2016.
 The album featured songs from Cloher, Courtney Barnett, The Finks, Ouch My Face, East Brunswick All Girls Choir and Fraser A. Gorman.
 The EP was supported with a national tour featuring all six artists.

 Later that year, Dead Wood Falls was released on vinyl for the very first time in celebration of its 10-year anniversary.
 The release was supported by a reunion show of the original line-up of Jen Cloher and The Endless Sea in October 2016.

 In August 2017, Cloher released her self-titled album.
 The album was preceded by the singles "Forgot Myself" and "Regional Echo" and debuted at number 5 on the ARIA charts.
 The album received five star reviews from The Herald Sun, The Guardian and The Independent and was voted Double J's Album of the Year for 2017.
 The album was shortlisted for the Australian Music Prize.

 In December 2017, it was announced that Cloher would be one of the guest judges for Happy Mag's 'Needle in the Hay' vinyl competition.

 In 2018, Cloher toured the United States, Europe and Australia.

 In 2019, Cloher reunited with Dyson and Stringer.
 The trio recorded a self-titled album in eight days at The Loft in Chicago in April 2019, which was released in October 2019 and toured nationally.

 In March 2023, Cloher released her fifth studio album, I Am the River, the River Is Me.

 Personal life

 Cloher is of Ngāpuhi and Ngāti Kahu descent through her mother.

-Cloher uses she/her and they/them pronouns and identifies as Takatāpui.
+Cloher uses she/her and they/them pronouns and identifies as Takatāpui and non-binary.

 Cloher was in a relationship with Courtney Barnett from 2012 to 2018.
 Cloher's relationship with Barnett informed much of her 2017 self-titled album.
 They have sung several songs together, including "Numbers", a song about their relationship and their age difference—Cloher is 14 years older.

+Cloher was cousins with New Zealand singer, Margaret Urlich who died in 2022.